Start Printed Page 14635

 FSIS will postpone by 45 days—until April 20, 2013—the date inspection personnel will begin verifying that those establishments have reassessed their HACCP plans.
 In addition, starting approximately on April 20, 2013, the Agency intends to begin obtaining samples to determine the prevalence of Salmonella in NRTE comminuted poultry announced in the Federal Register document.
 FSIS expects to use the verification testing program as the means for obtaining samples and will use the results from this sampling to develop performance standards for these products.

-FSIS will not further delay verifying that establishments have reassessed their HACCP plans, nor will the Agency delay its sampling of such comminuted products.
+FSIS will not further delay verifying that establishments have reassessed their HACCP plans, nor will the Agency delay its sampling of such comminuted Start Printed Page 14636products.
 However, FSIS will not make any changes to the performance standards for these products until FSIS has evaluated all comments received and has analyzed the results of the new testing.

 The U.S. Department of Agriculture (USDA) prohibits discrimination in all its programs and activities on the basis of race, color, national origin, gender, religion, age, disability, political beliefs, sexual orientation, and marital or family status.
 (Not all prohibited bases apply to all programs.)